Fill your College Details

 Primitive Data Structures

-• Primitive data structures are immutable, ensuring data integrity.
+• Primitive data types are immutable.

 Non-Primitive Data Structures